nicocecchin/IntroPARCO_D1_Cecchin_Nicol-/README.md

 ## Load into HPC cluster
-You should now open the terminal and navigate it up to the repository folder.
+You should now open your local terminal and navigate it up to the repository folder.
 Now to load every C++ code and the PBS job submissions you have to use the command
 ```
 scp ./codes_and_jobs/* your.username@hpc.unitn.it:/home/your.usename/
 ```